yarlson/aerie/README.md

 The entire process is automatic and requires no manual intervention.
 You can deploy updates as frequently as needed without worrying about downtime or complex deployment procedures.

-## Benefits of Aerie's Deployment Process
+## Benefits of FTL's Deployment Process

 - **No Downtime**: Your application remains available during updates.
 - **Automatic Rollback**: If a new version fails health checks, the old version continues to run.